- basic Conditions

 Download Ubuntu 20.04 LTS (Focal Fossa) LAMP Server v1.0

 So this would be an Ubuntu 20.04 LTS (Focal Fossa) based LAMP server on which we can run our dynamic websites, CMS systems and other web applications.

 There are many LAMP installer descriptions on the net, so I have tried to elaborate in more detail on this installation as well, so that I can not only offer you the template installation commands, but also provide additional useful information.
 I hope you find it useful.

-There is no further installation description on the Ubuntu 20.04 LTS (Focal Fossa) line based on this, so in the meantime I recommend the Debian based perfect servers made so far and the related links below:
+The Ubuntu 20.04 LTS (Focal Fossa) line does not yet have a perfect server installation description, so in the meantime I recommend the Debian-based perfect servers we have built so far, as well as the related links below:

 - Perfect server: Debian 8 (Jessie) V1.0